dell/csm-docs/content/docs/csidriver/installation/helm/isilon.md

 Create isilon-creds secret using the following command:
   <br/> `kubectl create secret generic isilon-creds -n isilon --from-file=config=secret.yaml`

    *NOTE:*
    - If any key/value is present in all *my-isilon-settings.yaml*, *secret*, and storageClass, then the values provided in storageClass parameters take precedence.
    - The user has to validate the yaml syntax and array-related key/values while replacing or appending the isilon-creds secret.
 The driver will continue to use previous values in case of an error found in the yaml file.
    - For the key isiIP/endpoint, the user can give either IP address or FQDN.
 Also, the user can prefix 'https' (For example, https://192.168.1.1) with the value.
    - The *isilon-creds* secret has a *mountEndpoint* parameter which should only be updated and used when [Authorization](../../../../authorization) is enabled.

 7. Install OneFS CA certificates by following the instructions from the next section, if you want to validate OneFS API server's certificates.
 If not, create an empty secret using the following command and an empty secret must be created for the successful installation of CSI Driver for Dell PowerScale.

-    ```
+    ```bash
     kubectl create -f empty-secret.yaml
     ```

    This command will create a new secret called `isilon-certs-0` in isilon namespace.

 8. Install the driver using `csi-install.sh` bash script by running `cd ../dell-csi-helm-installer && ./csi-install.sh --namespace isilon --values ../helm/my-isilon-settings.yaml` (assuming that the current working directory is 'helm' and my-isilon-settings.yaml is also present under 'helm' directory)

 ## Certificate validation for OneFS REST API calls

 The CSI driver exposes an install parameter 'skipCertificateValidation' which determines if the driver performs client-side verification of the OneFS certificates.
 The 'skipCertificateValidation' parameter is set to true by default and the driver does not verify the OneFS certificates.

 If the 'skipCertificateValidation' is set to false, then the secret isilon-certs must contain the CA certificate for OneFS.
 If this secret is an empty secret, then the validation of the certificate fails, and the driver fails to start.

 If the 'skipCertificateValidation' parameter is set to false and a previous installation attempt to create the empty secret, then this secret must be deleted and re-created using the CA certs.
 If the OneFS certificate is self-signed, then perform the following steps: